 right) within 45 days of the date the University receives a request for

 access.
-Students should submit to Academic Records or other appropriate
+Students should submit to the Registrar's Office or other appropriate

 University officials a written request identifying the record(s) they